jaejinchoi/profile/README.md

 ### JaeJin Choi
 ![](./image/my-photo.jpg)

-An active PhD student in University of California, Berkeley, since 2019, participate in:
+Postdoc in University of California, Berkeley, since 2024, focused on:

- * Comparative Biochemistry graduate program
- * Designated Emphasis in Computational and Genomic Biology
+* Evolutionary study
+* Development and application of an alignment-free sequence comparison of information theory
+* Virus evolution and origin study

 My interest in biology and computer science lead me into the field of bioinformatics/computational biology.
 Currently focus on development and application of a sequence comparison based on language analysis (e.g., alignment-free approach) that view biological sequences as information and rely on a choice of descriptors (data) over models.